 The Family Place

 The Family Place is the Dallas area’s leading family violence service organization, providing proven programs that address emotional, physical and childhood sexual abuse.
 It provides free, comprehensive services that prevent violence and fully support women, children and men on their path from fear to safety.
 Since 1978, The Family Place has operated under the belief that intervention, emergency shelter, and crisis counseling for all victims—women, children and men—will save lives, and that transitional housing and case management will transform lives for the better.
 The Foundation’s support helped The Family Place expand its youth education curriculum into area schools.
 The Family Place is the largest family violence service provider in North Texas, providing 178 shelter beds each night, including the state’s only shelter for men and children.
 It served 10,049 clients with 130,996 hours of service in 2017 alone.
 During the past 40 years, the organization has counseled more than 215,000 clients, provided lifesaving shelter to more than 24,000 women, men and children, and answered more than 600,000 calls for help.
 It has helped more than 18,800 batterers learn how to change their abusive behavior and reach about 6,000 students each year through our youth education programs.
-All of our programs are provided in Spanish and in English.
+All of its programs are provided in Spanish and in English.
 All services are provided free of charge, with exception of Supervised Child Visitation and the Battering Intervention and Prevention Program (BIPP).

 Happy Hill Farm & Academy